Blog, Events & News

 - How does the bank know who is using the credentials?

-Open Banking and PSD2 was designed to provide legitimate third-party access to account information using a purpose-built API and access tokens to mitigate the need to store credentials.
+Open Banking and PSD2 were designed to provide legitimate third-party access to account information using a purpose-built API and access tokens to mitigate the need to store credentials.
 It also facilitates third party access requests providing the ability to initiate online payments directly from a customer’s account.
 APIs give greater control to third party providers (TPPs) who can use a bank’s API to deploy their own solutions for businesses and customers, which can be integrated with data held by the bank.